freekrai/freekrai.github.io/_posts/2016-10-26-microsoft-surface-studio.md

 ---

 Microsoft's answer to the iMac is a 28 inch desktop with a touch screen and a keyboard that looks a lot like the USB Mac keyboard.

+Otherwise, I know a bunch of graphic guys who would love this machine.